cgjosephlee/dotfiles/README.md

 # Config files
-Some of my config files (vim, tmux, etc.), config file should be renamed as `.filename` and put in home dirctory.
+Some of my config files (vim, tmux, etc.).
+Config file should be renamed as `.filename` and put in home directory.

 ## TOC
 <!-- MarkdownTOC -->